Bacalar Lagoon Mexico: The Complete Travel Guide

 Going to Los Rapidos has become one of the most popular things to do in Bacalar but there are some controversial opinions about it.

-Located at 7 km from the town of Bacalar, towards Chetumal, this has become one of the most popular places to visit.
+Located 7 km from the town of Bacalar, on the route to Chetumal, this has become one of the most popular places to visit.

 The Balneario is built by a natural river lined by mangroves and the popular stromatolites, which are actually what make the place so special.